christian-volmer/OFFT/README.md

 # The directory structure

 This project repository is structured as follows

 ```
 root
   + examples
-  |   + demo1 ............ simple demo for a one-dimensional transform
-  |   + benchmark ........ benchmark that runs transforms of random depth and dimensions and measures various performance metrics
+  |   + benchmark ........ benchmark that runs transforms of random depth and dimensions
+  |   + demo ............. simple demo for a one-dimensional transform
   + libs
-      + offt .......... the “offt” library
+      + offt ............. the “offt” library
-          + include ...... public header files
-          + src .......... library source code
 ```

 # Build and run